Camping on Private and Public Land

 Yes, please visit our Fees and Charges page for further information.
 This fee must be paid once the permit has been approved and prior to permit being issued.

-Please note Council's Local Law No.1 Neighbourhood Amenity 2012 (PDF 2.4MB) prohibits camping on Council land or in a public place or on private land (without an existing dwelling e.g. a vacant block, or for periods longer than 28 days on land with an existing dwelling) without a permit.
+Please note Council's Local Law No.1 Neighbourhood Amenity 2022 (PDF 2.4MB) prohibits camping on Council land, in a public place or on private land (without an existing dwelling e.g. a vacant block, or for periods longer than 28 days on land with an existing dwelling) without a permit.
 If you camp without a permit, infringement notices may be issued or the matter may be referred to the Magistrates Court.